 Last but not least, medical secrecy and safety of user data is always a major concern in healthcare.
 For this reason, we had to adopt all needed security precautions to protect the confidentiality of veterinarians and their client bases.

-Our engineers have fully mastered WebRTC and refined this amazing piece of technology into its current shape you can see within the app.
+Our engineers have fully mastered WebRTC and refined this amazing piece of technology into its current shape as you can see within the veterinary telemedicine app.
 They’ve created a performant cloud-based application that addresses veterinarian issues in a brand new way and allows doctors to take their medical practice to a whole new level.

 The UX/UI division at Softermii have worked out both client and doctor usage flows to ensure that our product is more than merely a streaming service.
 In its final version, it covers all angles and addresses their needs head-on.